Benny Beaver: Mascot history

 The early Benny Beaver "cartoon" icon/logo was created by famous graphic illustrator, and former Disney employee, Arthur C. Evans.
 As the art director for Angelus Pacific Company, Evans submitted his design to OSU and it was approved for use in 1951.
 His logos were used at hundreds of other universities and high schools throughout the nation.
 Evans' beaver logo also appeared in the 1985 movie Teen Wolf.

 During the 1940s, students carted a beaver statue in parades throughout the state and around the stadium on game days.
 The statue was patterned after an earlier bronze statue that also went by the name "Benny."
 Although the name "Benny" was adopted prior to the 1940s, a 1941 yearbook picture captions the statue as "Bill Beaver".
 The following yearbook (1942) a photo of the same beaver statue is cited with the name "Benny Beaver".
 After the statue's demise, the name "Benny" was regularly used in a popular sports column in The Daily Barometer - known as "The Gnawed Log."

 The first live appearance during an athletic event by a mascot named "Benny", was September 18, 1952 and performed by Ken Austin.
 Austin later founded Newberg, Oregon-based A-dec, the largest privately held dental equipment manufacturer in North America.
 Austin is now a major Oregon State donor.

 Between the early 1980s and mid-1990s, Benny was often joined at sporting events by a co-mascot, known as "Bernice Beaver."

-In 1998 No Dinx, a graphic design shop in Albany, Oregon, redesigned the logo for the first time in nearly 50 years (shown below).
+In 1998 No Dinx, a graphic design shop in Albany, Oregon, redesigned the logo for the first time in nearly 50 years.
 In March 2013, working together with Nike, Oregon State University unveiled the latest, newly redesigned version, of the Benny Beaver logo.
 The new logo replaced the No Dinx design.
 The Benny Beaver costume also changed to match the new logo in 2001.
 Benny wears #0 at football games and #0 at basketball games.
 Past numbers have included #100 (football) and #6 (basketball).

 In December 2010, Benny Beaver was ranked 13th on a list titled 20 Worst Behaved Mascots Of All Time.
 Despite the bad press, Benny Beaver won the 2011 Capital One Mascot of the Year write-in campaign, earning the mascot program $1000 and inclusion in the following year's Capital One All-America Mascot Team.

+During the halftime show of Oregon State Football's last home game of the 2024 season, Benny became engaged with his longtime love interest, Bernice Beaver.
+Since the game was being played against the Washington State Cougars, Butch T. Cougar, Washington State University's mascot, helped Benny with his proposal.